tytydraco/yessleep/out/A_man_with_a_dog_took_my_super_powered_elementary_school_classmates_away_when_I_was_eight_years_old_Now_I_think_Ive_brought_them_back.md

 This time he wasn’t enjoying the attention.

-Harry explained the whole thing had been a one-time thing, and he was okay after multiple visits to the doctor, as well as a baptism at the church.
+Harry explained his gift had been a one-time thing, and he was okay after multiple visits to the doctor, as well as a baptism at the church.
 From the look on his face, I knew he didn’t have a choice whether he was baptised or not.
 Still though, Harry seemed his chipper self when he talked more, explaining that he was expected to talk at the carnival about his “trick” and how it had absolutely nothing to do with any odd gifts—and it was just that, a “trick”.
 Harry Sutton was lying about it being a one-time-thing.

 Because he had been hovering in front of my window two nights before, the two of us seeing how long he could float for.
 He managed twenty minutes before my mom quite literally dragged him back inside.
 It looked like his parents had strictly told him that it couldn’t happen again.
 Harry seemed happy with that.